egc112/OpenWRT-egc-add-on/openvpn-pbr/readme.md

 To stop default route via the VPN add the following to the OpenVPN config:
 `pull-filter ignore "redirect-gateway"`
 `redirect-private def1`
-This last entry is optional but could be necessary if you want the vpn_gateway to make routes in route-up scripts
+(This last entry is optional but could be necessary if you want the $route_vpn_gateway/vpn_gateway to make routes in route-up scripts or openvpn config)

 Next, download scripts and adapt to your needs.
 Upload scripts to your router to `/etc/openvpn`